Juliet Taylor

 Juliet Taylor is an American casting director.
-Best known for her work with Woody Allen, she has cast more than 100 films over the course of her career.
+A six-time Casting Society of America award winner, she has cast more than 100 movies, including 43 of Woody Allen's films.
+In November 2024, she received the Academy Honorary Award for lifetime achievement in film.

 Early life and education

 Taylor grew up in Greenwich, Connecticut, and attended Miss Porter's School and Smith College, where she majored in drama.